 by Cynthia M. Johnson, MA

-Niemann-Pick disease is inherited.
-Both parents must carry the faulty gene for their child to get the disease.
-The cause depends on the type of Niemann-Pick disease.
+Niemann-Pick disease is caused by faulty genes.
+Both parents must carry the genes for a child to get the disease.

 Types C and D

-Symptoms may start in infancy, childhood, or teen years.
+Problems may start in infancy, childhood, or the teen years.
 They may be:

 National Institute of Neurological Disorders and Stroke

 Geberhiwot T, Moro A, et al. Consensus clinical management guidelines for Niemann-Pick disease type C. Orphanet J Rare Dis.
 2018 Apr 6;13(1):50.

 Niemann Pick disease type C. EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/niemann-pick-disease-type-c.
 Accessed October 30, 2020.

 Niemann-Pick disease overview.
 National Niemann-Pick Disease Foundation, Inc. website.
 Available at:

 NINDS Niemann-Pick disease information page.
 National Institute of Neurological Disorders and Stroke website.
 Available at: https://www.ninds.nih.gov/disorders/all-disorders/niemann-pick-disease-information-page.
 Accessed October 30, 2020.